TinDang97/DPS_Util/README.md

 - Added Environment

 Ver 1.1.9:
-- Added Environment.to_lower -> Useful when extracting to kwarg
+- Added Environment.to_lower -> Useful when extracting to kwarg.

+Ver 1.1.10:
+- Changed default compress_type to COMPRESS_BEST of DefaultDict.

 ### Todo: